umccr/RNAsum/README.md

 This reporting tool is designed to post-process, summarise and visualise an output from *[bcbio-nextgen](https://github.com/bcbio/bcbio-nextgen)* *[RNA-seq pipeline](https://bcbio-nextgen.readthedocs.io/en/latest/contents/pipelines.html#rna-seq)*.
 Its main application is to complement genome-based findings and to provide additional evidence for detected alterations.

-NOTE, currently the pipeline is limited to report on samples from **pancreatic tissue** since only [pancreatic cancer reference cohort](https://github.com/umccr/Pancreatic-data-harmonization/tree/master/expression/in-house) have been assembled to date (see [Reference data](#reference-data) section).
-An exception is the *Fusion genes* report section, which relies solely on the whole-transcriptome sequencing (WTS) data from analysed sample.

 ## Table of contents